 If you or someone you care about has been injured in a rideshare accident that was caused by the rideshare driver’s negligence or carelessness, you need to seek assistance from an attorney as soon as possible.
-At the Flanagan Personal Injury & Wrongful Death Law Firm, P.A., we are dedicated to helping clients recover the compensation they deserve.
+At the Flanagan Personal Injury & Wrongful Death Law Firm, P.A., our Miami personal injury attorneys are dedicated to helping clients recover the compensation they deserve.
 We will thoroughly investigate your case and pursue the rideshare company, the driver’s insurer, and any other party involved for your coverage.

 When you need a Miami rideshare accident attorney, you can click here to contact us or call us at (305) 638-4143 for a free consultation.